-1982-2002: Texas Transportation Institute, The 2004 Annual Urban Mobility Report (College Station, TX: 2004), Internet site http://mobility.tamu.edu as of Sep.
-13, 2004.
+Texas Transportation Institute, The 2005 Annual Urban Mobility Report (College Station, TX: 2005), Internet site http://mobility.tamu.edu as of June 7, 2005.

-&lt;sup>a Percent change was calculated using the numbers in this table and were not obtained from the source mentioned below.
+&lt;sup>a Percent changes were calculated using the numbers in this table and were not obtained from the source.
 Rank is based on the calculated percent change with the highest number corresponding to a rank of 1.